cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 ...
 ```

-Your keeper was indeed initialized with an empty genesis.
-You have to fix that one way or another.
+Your keeper was initialized with an empty genesis.
+You must fix that one way or another.

-You can choose to fix that by initializing the keeper with the default genesis.
+You can fix this by initializing the keeper with the default genesis.
 Initializing the `MsgServer` with the default genesis is opinionated, so it is better to keep this opinion closest to the tests.
-So, copy the `setupMsgServer` from [`msg_server_test.go`](https://github.com/cosmos/b9-checkers-academy-draft/blob/b79a43c/x/checkers/keeper/msg_server_test.go#L12-L15) into your `msg_server_create_game_test.go`.
-While you are at it, modify it to also return the keeper:
+Copy the `setupMsgServer` from [`msg_server_test.go`](https://github.com/cosmos/b9-checkers-academy-draft/blob/b79a43c/x/checkers/keeper/msg_server_test.go#L12-L15) into your `msg_server_create_game_test.go`.
+Modify it to also return the keeper:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/b79a43c/x/checkers/keeper/msg_server_create_game_test.go#L20-L24]
 func setupMsgServerCreateGame(t testing.TB) (types.MsgServer, keeper.Keeper, context.Context) {